 Meteorology – the earth science dealing with phenomena of the atmosphere (especially weather).

-Occult deposition – Increasing particle size due to moisture that results in deposition due to increased mass of particle.
+Occult deposition – Increasing particle size due to moisture that results in deposition due to increased mass of particles.

 PM2 .5 – Sampling of atmospheric dust where the aerodynamic d50 diameter is 2.5 µm.